 Here are six ways in which leaders of a hybrid workforce can bring about equitable visibility.

 A simple way to do this is to regularly check in on your team members, both remote and in-office, using online technology.
 During these frequent conversations, ask the members what challenges they are facing and discuss ways to overcome them.
 These challenges need not just be professional.
 Be an empathetic boss by inquiring about and showing an interest in your employees’ personal circumstances.
 Learnit’s Empathy workshops teach leaders how to understand various perspectives and interact with compassion.
 By keeping the communication lines open, you will encourage your employees to ask questions, seek help, and reassure them that their opinions and suggestions matter.
-Given the importance of open and clear communication in a hybrid environment, team leaders can polish their communication skills with Learnit’s Remote Communication and Performance Management workshop.
+Given the importance of open and clear communication in a hybrid environment, team leaders can polish their communication skills with Learnit’s Boosting Emotional Intelligence in a Hybrid Workplace workshop.

 Many companies are making a conscious effort to keep their meetings as well as their training and development programs virtual to ensure all-around fairness.
 You can take a leaf out of their book and even go beyond by recording the online meetings so that those who missed out are not left out of the loop.

 Job site Indeed, for example, plans to install screens in its office kitchens so that its employees can talk casually despite not being co-located.
 Office water cooler conversations are known to significantly improve employee engagement, morale, collaboration, and even innovation.
 There’s no reason why this cannot be replicated in hybrid offices.
-Learnit’s Build Strong Work Relationships workshop is ideal for anyone who wishes to build solid networks in the workplace.
-Along with relationship-building, cohesion and collaboration are vital to a team’s success.
+Learnit’s Leading Hybrid Teams workshop is ideal to help foster relationship-building, cohesion and collaboration, vital to a team’s success.
 As a hybrid team leader, give your members opportunities to work together on a project or problem.
 Having shared goals and completing tasks together are great for building trust and fostering teamwork.

 When leaders acknowledge team members who deliver good results and give them credit for their accomplishments irrespective of where they are located, the entire organization will be seen as one that has a culture of fairness and impartiality.
 This will help the company retain existing talent and also attract good workers from outside.
 People want to work for companies that reward good work.
 The right recognition will motivate employees to work harder and contribute more to the company.